TykTechnologies/tyk-docs-hugo/tyk-docs/content/benchmarks/benchmarks.md

 1. [Tyk Performance Benchmarks][0]

 What are the performance benchmarks for Tyk Gateway across:
-- the Tyk feature set
+- The Tyk feature set
-- multiple Clouds
+- Multiple Clouds
 - CPU scalability
 - Compared to competitors